JackieCZhou/Friends-Trivia/README.md

 Layout & Design: Bootstrap

+The next steps of this project would be:
+Add some more styling
+Add a restart button
-The next steps of this project would be to add a restart button, create different levels of difficulty, add a real time updating leaderboard and a database of questions the game could randomly pull from to create a different series of questions each time.
+Create different levels of difficulty,
+Add a real time updating leaderboard
+Add a database of questions the game could randomly pull from to create a different series of questions each time.